LenaKorsakov/camera-shop-2023/README.md

 I present to you the Camera Shop web application for searching, comparing, and buying various photo and video cameras.
 The application is oriented to the Russian market, perhaps in the future, it will be translated into other languages.

-The application has four active pages: a main page, a product catalog (with pagination), a page for each camera with details and product description and a basket page, where the purchase will take place.
+The application has four active pages: a main page, a product catalog (with pagination), a page for each camera with details and product description and a cart page, where the purchase will take place.
-The main page has a simple familiar design: we can see that each product is presented as a card with two buttons: clicking on the bright purple button add the product to basket, clicking on the white one will take you to the page where you can find out details about the product.
+The main page has a simple familiar design: we can see that each product is presented as a card with two buttons: clicking on the bright purple button add the product to cart, clicking on the white one will take you to the page where you can find out details about the product.

 ![Main](https://github.com/LenaKorsakov/camera-shop-2023/blob/main/project/screenshots/main.png)